Check & Disavow Toxic BacklinksSubhash Kashyap

-For this reason, it’s worth paying further attention to backlinks from highly irrelevant websites/articles since they can have negative consequences in Google’s eyes.
+It’s worth paying further attention to SEO backlinks from highly irrelevant websites/articles since they can have negative consequences in Google’s eyes.

 In addition, links coming from low-quality, spammy websites are just as harmful as those coming from irrelevant foreign language sites.